-EMERGENCY ASSISTANCE CARD (front side of card) As a result of a disability, I am unable to evacuate the building and will require your assistance during this emergency.
+As a result of a disability, I am unable to evacuate the building and will require your assistance during this emergency.
 I have given this card to the person presenting it to you.

-PLEASE GIVE THIS CARD TO AN EMERGENCY STAFF ON-SITE.
-SEE BACK FOR MORE DETAILS. (back side Wheelchair User Oxygen User Other Name: Location: For University of Kentucky Use Only of card) Individuals Assistance Required:
+☐ Wheelchair User □ Oxygen User □ Other

+Name: Location: Assistance Required: